certara/pyDarwin/docs/PKModel3.rst

+.. _startpk3:

 .. figure:: MLSelection.png

    64 model search space by exhaustive

-As you can see in the `startpk3`_ image,
+As you can see in the :ref:`startpk3` image